 If your learners spend a lot of time listening to music, then this is an ideal site to send them to.
 LyricsTraining is easy to use and good for self-study – mainly for older learners.

-I especially like how easy LyricsTraining is to use.
-To get started, you choose your ‘target language’ (there are currently 11 languages in addition to English) in the top-right of the screen, choose a genre, then scroll to choose a song (you can search by song title too).
+You can access LyricsTraining online or via an app.
+I especially like how easy it is to use.
+To get started, you choose your ‘target language’ (there are currently 12 languages in addition to English) in the top-right of the screen, choose a genre, then scroll to choose a song (you can search by song title too).
 It’s not necessary to register at this stage, although there are some additional features available if you do.

-One important thing to remember though is that all the texts and activities are user generated: lyrics are uploaded by other users.
-Sometimes there are mistakes in the lyrics, although I found very few – and you can send feedback on any song to the website team.
+Although there isn’t really any direct interaction with other users on LyricsTraining, the song texts are all user generated: lyrics are uploaded by other users.
+It’s important to remember that sometimes there are mistakes in the lyrics – although I found very few, and you can send feedback on any song to the website team.